 Serving lunch and dinner Monday through Saturday.
 Brunch served on Saturday and Sunday.

-Our open and versatile private event space can be perfectly curated to make your event a special and memorable experience for each and every guest—no matter how big or small the event!
+Our open and versatile semi-private event space can be perfectly curated to make your event a special and memorable experience for each and every guest—no matter how big or small the event!

 Looking to spread some southern charm at your next event?
 Just sit a spell and let us take care of that for you.

 Quarrying of Indiana Limestone began in 1827 with the opening of the Richard Gilbert Quarry.
-The quarried stone was produced for local use only prior to the building of railways in the 1850's.
-However, by 1900, Indiana limestone represented 1/3 of the total U.S. dimension limestone industry, and increased to 80% by 1920.
-There are currently 9 active quarries that produce 76,000 cubic meters of Indiana Limestone each year.
+The quarried stone was produced for local use only before the building of railways in the 1850s.
+However, by 1900, Indiana limestone represented 1/3 of the entire U.S. dimension limestone industry and increased to 80% by 1920.
+There are currently nine active quarries that produce 76,000 cubic meters of Indiana Limestone each year.